Partners & Supporters

 A Farm Less Ordinary

-Not only is Maya and Greg, owners and founders of A Farm Less Ordinary considered a major "Friend to the Farm" they also offer several of our participants a place to work.
+Not only are Maya and Greg, owners and founders of A Farm Less Ordinary, considered a major "Friend to the Farm", they also offer several of our participants a place to work.
 They are a farm, a community, and a tribe and part of a movement to create employment opportunities for adults with developmental disabilities.
-Located in Bluemont, Virginia.
-They provide CSA opportunities to the DC each year add more to their program.
+Located in Bluemont, Virginia, they provide CSA opportunities to the DC each year add more to their program.
 We look forward to a long and fruitful relationship with the folks at AFLO.

 Walsh Family Wine

 Walsh Family Wine is focused on producing premium, vineyard-specific wines in Loudoun County, VA.
 We have been working with Legacy Farms since 2016, and our relationship has absolutely been as beneficial to us as it has been to the employees we have brought in to help work our vineyards.
 We look forward to a continued partnership in the future.